 When choosing lighting for an atelier style office, look for pieces with a more industrial feel to them.
 We can picture the Lucide Mesh Floor Lamp in the corner of an office in a loft space, while the satin brass shade of the Giada Floor Lamp provides a warm light but looks like it could be right at home in a design studio.

 Ceiling lighting fixtures can be minimalist too.
 Lighting should fit your space, and be adjustable to the perfect height when you install – either above your desk, or from the centre of the room.
-A really minimalist cable light bar can provide plenty of overhead light over your desk, but if that’s a bit stark, then warmth can be added by choosing light fittings made from different materials – try a light bar ceiling pendant in copper.
+A really minimalist cable light bar can provide plenty of overhead light over your desk, but if that’s a bit stark, then warmth can be added by choosing light fittings made from different materials – try a light bar ceiling pendant.

 Bright colours